Utilities Procurement Senior Advisor

 Job Description:

-Performance – facilitating the effective allocation of capital, development of business plans and coordination of business performance interventions to ensure a consistent delivery between strategic aspirations, operational forecasts and delivered outcomes.
-Furthermore, you will be responsible for value creation through mergers and acquisition-led deals, commercial negotiations and integration of business opportunities.

-Transformation – driving digital transformation (centralising, digitising, optimising) across all elements of the finance entity to achieve sector-leading cost-performance.

-The Utilities Procurement Senior Advisor plays a critical role in Procurement’s objective to become a world-class procurement organisation with leading capability in category management that deliver relevant, value-adding category strategies to BP’s businesses.
-You will look after end-to-end category performance (within their defined scope) and supplier performance management, operating in accordance with corporate policies and processes, defined governance, and delegations of authority.
+The Utilities Procurement Senior Advisor plays a critical role in Procurement’s objective to become a world-class procurement organization with leading capability in category management that deliver relevant, value-adding category strategies to BP’s businesses!
+The Utilities Procurement Senior Advisor is responsible for end-to-end category performance (within their defined scope) and supplier performance management, operating in accordance with corporate policies and processes, defined governance, and delegations of authority.

 This regional leadership role is critical and fast-paced in bp with a focus on individual and team development, providing category direction and leadership.
-The role works in close collaboration with business leadership teams across bp to deliver secure utilities supplies, while at the same time optimising cash cost, managing risk and delivering carbon management reductions in line with business expectations and financial plans
+The role works in close collaboration with business leadership teams across bp to deliver secure utilities supplies, while at the same time optimizing cash cost, managing risk and delivering carbon management reductions in line with business expectations and financial plans.

-Maximise and optimise the utilities spend in bp, while managing supply and price
+Maximize and optimize the utilities spend in bp, while managing supply and price

-Development of strategies that effectively manage the risk and optimises the supply solutions in each region.
+Development of strategies that effectively lead the risk and optimizes the supply solutions in each region.

 Responsible for delivering allocated proportion of annual Total Cash Cost (TCC) targets for Utilities category team